Defending ICS and SCADA Systems from Cyber Attacks

 Boundary controls are particularly relevant to upcoming requirements for GDPR and the NIST Cyber Security Framework.
 Data is usually ex-filtrated from systems via the network.
 This is a serious problem that can be resolved through autonomic event and remediation controls to ensure any network flow that is unauthorized would be either terminated or redirected for further investigation.
 To achieve this, BlackRidge provides an API for trust levels to be adjusted dynamically for identities based on unauthorized behaviors, as described in this IEEE paper on Autonomic Security.
 Adjusting BlackRidge trust levels can also be driven by AIsystems to provide near real-time, per flow security controls for autonomic remediation.

 In summary, BlackRidge TAC protects SCADA and ICS systems against most threats and attacks using strong, authenticated identity and attribution.
 There is currently no other mechanism for blocking adversary scanning and reconnaissance without also blocking legitimate users.
-BlackRidge products are interoperable with network and security equipment from multiple vendors, and can span multiple simultaneous administrative domains, providing an ideal cyber defense solution for converged OT and IT networks.
+BlackRidge products are interoperable with network and security equipment from multiple vendors, and can span multiple simultaneous administrative domains, providing an ideal cyber defense solution for converged networks, OT and IT networks.
 Contact us to continue the conversation on how to successfully execute the cyber defense of your ICS and SCADA systems.

 The article was written by Robert Hubbard, Director OEM Development at BlackRidge Technology.
 Rob joined BlackRidge Technology in 2017 to drive network security partnerships and solutions.
 He was previously with CarbonHelix where he drove their SIEM as a service business with IBM.
 Rob is a networking and security industry veteran with experience building products, solutions and alliances for Cisco and Juniper Networks.
 Robert offers a broad and realistic industry perspective for customers, is a patent holder and has filed multiple patents for technology related to Security and Networking.
 The article can also be accessed on BlackRidge Technology’s blog.